KrishnaVaishnav98/Eat-Fit/README.md

 ## EatFit
 <img src="./src/Images/eat_fit_logo.png" height="100" width="200">

-At Eatfit we offer healthy, yummy, honest & wholesome Indian food, made with real ingredients, zero trans fat, and lots of love!
-#HealthyMadeHappier
+EatFit offers you not only a nutritious, preservative-free meal, but also a variety of cuisines to choose from, and menus that change regularly.
+Each dish is filled with quality ingredients, packed with flavor, and has nutritional information sitting atop it; to remind you that healthy eating can be enjoyable.

-### How to run the Project
+### How to run the Project locally
 ### Install

 Follow the following steps to get development environment running.